-Documents reveal competition watchdog’s concerns over Torstar, Postmedia deal
+Torstar and Postmedia talked job cuts before deal, Competition Bureau says

 The bureau has not concluded there has been any wrongdoing and no charges have been laid.

 The document reveals that the bureau wasn't aware of the deal until roughly half an hour before it was announced on Nov.
-27, when both companies' lawyers phoned the bureau to advise staff of the news and to say that the properties involved did not have assets large enough to trigger pre-merger notifications.
-(To be exempt from that requirement, the target of a merger cannot have assets or revenues from sales in Canada exceeding $88-million.)
+27, when both companies' lawyers phoned the bureau to advise staff of the news and to say that the properties involved did not have assets large enough to trigger premerger notifications.
+(To be exempt from that requirement, the target of a merger cannot have assets or revenue from sales in Canada exceeding $88-million.)

 A few days later, the bureau asked to review the transaction agreement, which it received in early December.
 Information from that agreement was cited in Mr. Guay's document seeking search warrants.